 Training and Certification

 Trained customers renew their product and service subscriptions at a higher rate.
-The product subscription renewal average for a trained customer is 92%, while for an untrained customer it is 80%.
+Data from Skilljar customers shows increased recurring revenue, renewal rates and customer health for trained accounts.
 On top of this, 64%+ of survey respondents say that learners use their product more after receiving training (source: TSIA).
 With these results in mind, it’s easy to understand why so many companies are eager to implement training and certification technologies.

 Tools within this category include training platforms like Skilljar, along with certification testing services and badging.